0rovan/letsencrypt-nosudo/README.md

 commands that you need to run with your private key or on your server as root, which gives you a chance to review the commands instead of trusting this script.

+Optionally you can decide to trust this script and run it on your server as root and use --trust switch.
+This allows you to have certificate signed in singe command.

 NOTE: YOUR ACCOUNT KEY NEEDS TO BE DIFFERENT FROM YOUR DOMAIN KEY.

 Prerequisites: